 Standing Desk Ergonomics

-With millions of desk workers ordered to work from home for months, through the end of the year, or even permanently, employers need to consider the fact that liability for ergonomic injuries has now pierced the veil of the corporate campus.
+With many people working from home, employers need to consider liability for ergonomic injuries has pierced the veil of the corporate campus.

 COVID-19’s Dramatic Impact on the Office Fitness Industry, and Standing Desk Suppliers in Particular